-The study of one child or a group of children up to 5 years of age must relate to a major area of development - physical, social, emotional, cognitive; either more than one of the above; or all aspects of development. or and
+The study of one child or a group of children up to 5 years of age must relate to either a major area of development - physical, social, emotional, cognitive;

+or more than one of the above;or all aspects of development.

 Weighted at 25% of total marks.
 50 marks